Kaleidosium/Kaleidosium.github.io/README.md

 # IamRifki.github.io
-A simple "About Me" website made in HTML and CSS, No JavaScript
+A simple "About Me" website made in HTML and CSS, No JavaScript.